Frequently Asked Questions (FAQs)

 - Net Patient Revenue

-- Community Care Coordination is key to addressing the disproportionate health outcomes that adversely impact underserved and vulnerable populations.
+- Community care coordination (CCC) is key to addressing the disproportionate health outcomes that adversely impact underserved and vulnerable populations.
 While health care is essential, the primary drivers of health are the conditions in which people are born, grow, live, work, and age - also known as the social determinants of health (SDOH).
 Examples include factors such as education, neighborhood, and physical environment, employment, and family and social support.
 Through community care coordination, health and social service providers can leverage local resources to assist with SDOH and effectively impact an individual's long-term health and well-being; ultimately also improving community health outcomes.

 Refer to the CCC Activities and Timeline page.

 - The Program provides supplemental funding for up to three years to support the health care organization with employing/contracting and managing a Champion.
 Funding supports the CC position at approximately 0.6 FTE (24 hours per week) or cover a minimum of 1250 work hours per year for The Program activities.

 The DRCHSD Program requires a three-year commitment.
 Refer to the Program Activities page for details.